1. Sisley’s early years

 Love and War

 In 1866, Sisley began a relationship with Eugenie Lesouezec, known as Marie.
 Around the beginning of their affair, his mother, Felicia, died.
+On a brighter note, Sisley and Eugenie soon had two children: a son in 1867 and a daughter in 1869.

 2. Sisley’s Île-de-France paintings